Iga54/bug-reports/mango/README.md

 # Product name and description displayed in incorrect language

 ## Description:

 One of the product names and descriptions are displayed in a different language (Hungarian) on the e-commerce website, instead of being shown in Polish, causing an inconsistency in the user experience.

+## Preconditions

+The user is not logged in.

 ## Steps to Reproduce: